Alluxio/alluxio/docs/en/core-services/Caching.md

 [configuration settings]({{ '/en/operation/Configuration.html' | relativize_url }}) for detailed
 information.

-A common modification to the default is to explicitly set the ramdisk size.
+A common modification to the default is to set the ramdisk size explicitly.
 For example, to set the ramdisk size to be 16GB on each worker:

 ```properties